csf-ngs/illuminasavr/README.md

 illuminasavr
 ============
-R functions for parsing of Illumina SAV (sequence analysis viewer) files, plotting with ggplot2 and generating of an ajaxified website
+R functions for parsing of Illumina SAV (sequence analysis viewer) files, plotting with ggplot2 and generation of a website.

-The website allows to interactively looking at the data (see screenshot).
+The website allows you to interactively explore the data (see screenshot).
-The website now also soft links the Thumbnails_Images folder into the generated folder to be able to view the images.

-Depends on:
-XML,ggplot2,plyr,reshape2,rjson

 Uses:
-R,angular.js,d3.js
+R, angular.js, d3.js

 install
 -------